How-To Guide #0 The All-Electric Home – Make a Plan!

 Fossil fuels are hydrocarbon fuels extracted from the earth, including natural gas, coal and petroleum products like heating oil, propane and gasoline.
 When fossil fuels are burned, they release carbon dioxide into the atmosphere, contributing significantly to climate change.

-Electrification goes hand in hand with Decarbonization, as we will need to electrify all of our appliances and systems, replacing fossil fuel based equipment with all-electric models.
+Decarbonization means the process of reducing or ending our use of these hydrocarbon-based fossil fuels.
+Electrification goes hand in hand with decarbonization, as we will need to electrify all of our vehicles, appliances and systems, replacing fossil fuel-based equipment with all-electric models.

 The recently published Massachusetts 2050 Decarbonization Roadmap (page 51) includes an ambitious near-term goal of the complete electrification of one million homes across the state by 2030.
 In addition to individual actions, the massive scale of this effort will require systemic change – policy changes, financial support, technical assistance, job training, and utility transitions to enable ALL homes to access clean renewable energy systems.